About the Festival

 My first digging experience was at 16, volunteering at an excavation at Billown run by Bournemouth University before heading to the University of York where I got my degree in archaeology.
 I then returned to the Isle of Man to do an MA in Manx Studies while working as a research assistant at the Centre for Manx Studies, a small multi-disciplinary research unit that was part of Liverpool University.
 Working with an incredible team of volunteers from a wide range of backgrounds was one of the highlights of this role along with the opportunities to work with collaborate with researchers from across Europe studying a diverse range of subjects covering everything from traditional music to sustainable geotextiles.

 I returned to York to do a PhD looking at the archaeology of First World War internment before starting work at the CBA.
 Since 2019 I have been project managing the Festival of Archaeology.
-I also support the network of CBA Groups across England and Wales and work on developing new projects and other CBA led events such as the Archaeological Achievement Awards.
+I also coordinate the CBA's event programme throughout the year including the delivery of the Archaeological Achievement Awards and sit on the CBA's Executive Team.
 Alongside my work I occasionally still dip my toe in academic waters with research on more contemporary archaeology such as the Isle of Man TT races and the evolution of sites associated with fairies and folklore.

 - Email: